 Clients often seek counselling for issues of sexual addiction when a partner has been ‘unfaithful’.
 The ‘acting out’ behaviour can be addiction to internet porn, having an affair or multiple affairs which can involve emotional and or sexual involvement, including liaisons over the internet.

-Individuals involved with sexual addictions are oblivious of its impact on their partner, often seeing their actions and activities as irrelevant to the couple relationship.
+Individuals involved with sexual addictions are oblivious of its impact on their partner.
+They often see their activities as irrelevant to the relationship.
 Lying is a common way of hiding these ‘clandestine’ behaviours.
 The effect of addictions is the eroding of intimacy and good will between partners.